ec-europa/europa-component-library/framework/components/ecl-banners/README.md

 ## When to use this component

-### Quote banner

 Within the content area of the page, at the top, bottom, or between blocks of content

 ## Do not use this component

 - do not use more than two quote banners on a page

-## Technical details

-The banner itself is not a standalone component, one of the following modifiers should always be used:

-- `ecl-banner--quote`: banner with a quote.
-Based on ecl-blockquotes component.